-Yet another great project on the Tim Holtz Blog for the 12 Tags of 2015 Challenge.
+There is yet another great project on the Tim Holtz Blog for the 12 Tags of 2015 Challenge.
 I felt inspired to make a Vintage Valentine Tag.

 As in January, I wanted to make my tag utilize many of the techniques that Tim mentions, utilizing the supplies I have, and adding my own little twists here and there.
 I have also used a lot of Tim Holtz products, but this is mainly because I have quite a few of them, and love using them!